zeldi100/Solidity_introduction/README.md

 ![DEP](./Images/L3_DEP_test_3_balance.png)

 ## 5. Deploy all contracts to live Testnet Kovan:
+Kovan testnet was used to deploy contracts to the live testnet.
+Kovan is a fast and reliable Ethereum Test Chain.
+Kovan is a Proof of Authority (PoA) publicly accessible blockchain for Ethereum; created and maintained by a consortium of Ethereum developers, to aide the Ethereum developer community.

-Point Metamask to Kovan network, ensure there is Ether on this network and deploy contracts to the live testnet.
-1 Ether was transfered on 2 occations to the account to which the contracts was deployed:
+To deploy to Kovan, we point Metamask to the Kovan network, ensure there is Ether on this network and deploy contracts to the live testnet.
+Ether was transfered on 2 occations to the account to which the contracts was deployed:

 ### 5.1 Transfer 1.8ETH to account where contracts are being deployed, the confirmation and transaction:
 ![TransferETH](./Images/TransferEtherKovan.png) </br>